 If you're trying to figure out the other side's BATNA and understand the bargaining zone limits, you have to ask open-ended questions and learn what matters to them.
 You can start with some of these:

-Listen to their answers to learn what's on the table.
+Try not to jump into pricing conversations and anchoring.
+Instead, listen to their answers to learn what's on the table.
 Maybe they have money to spend but need a high-quality deliverable.
-Maybe they want a quick delivery, but they're willing to provide resources to help get it done.
-The more curious you are, the clearer the bargaining zone limits become.
+Maybe they want a quick delivery, but they're willing to offer resources to help get it done.
+The more curious you are, the clearer the zone of possible agreement becomes.

-Remember, the bargaining zone can change throughout a negotiation as each party learns more about the other side, refines their priorities, and reconsiders their BATNA.
-Staying flexible in the face of these fluctuations is essential to successfully navigate a negotiation.
+Remember, the ZOPA will often change throughout a negotiation.
+It shifts as each party learns more about the other side, refines its priorities, and reconsiders its BATNA.
+Staying flexible in the face of these swings is essential to a successful negotiation.

 Seasoned negotiators can tell when a sudden change makes someone flustered or desperate.
 They know when they're beginning to gain leverage and will use it to their advantage to get a more favorable agreement.
-But they can also tell when they're losing steam, which is the perfect time to drive them to take action.
+But they can also tell when they're losing steam.
+This moment is the perfect time to take action.

-Remaining calm, ignoring aggressive tactics, or noting unacceptable terms can help you stay open to changes during a negotiation.
-People often assume you have nothing to lose and will reconsider their own terms — possibly moving from a negative bargaining zone to a positive one.
+Stay calm, ignore aggressive tactics, and note unacceptable terms.
+This can keep you open to changes during a negotiation.
+It can lead other negotiators to assume you have nothing to lose.
+This can then lead them to reconsider their own terms — possibly moving from a negative bargaining zone to a positive one.

 As the bargaining zone shifts, it will likely affect the other terms on the table.
 That's why it's important to keep a holistic view of the negotiation.
 You don't want to zone in on one aspect of a deal and forget about the whole picture.